annasmoths/annas-moths-f3a71/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

   Best night of 2021  so far with 16 moths of 4 species, Hebrew Character, Common Quakers Mottled Grey and Clouded Drab.
 date: '2021-03-20'
-subtitle: Best night of 2021  so far with 16 moths of 4 species
+subtitle: Best night of 2021  so far with sixteen moths of four species.
 ---

 In the United States, Canada, the Republic of Ireland, and United Kingdom, **hiking** refers to walking outdoors on a trail, or off trail, for recreational purposes.
 A day hike refers to a hike that can be completed in a single day.
 However, in the United Kingdom, the word walking is also used, as well as rambling, while walking in mountainous areas is called hillwalking.
 In Northern England, Including the Lake District and Yorkshire Dales, fellwalking describes hill or mountain walks, as fell is the common word for both features there.